George Grieve

-George Grieve (1748–1809), or Greive (as he latterly spelled it), was the persecutor of Madame Du Barry.
+George Grieve (1748–1809), or Greive (as he latterly spelled it), was an English lawyer who was best known as the persecutor of Madame Du Barry during the French Revolution.

+Early life in England

 Grieve was the son of Richard Grieve, an attorney, of Alnwick, and Elizabeth Davidson.

-Both Richard and the grandfather, Ralph, a merchant, had been prominent at Alnwick in political contests, and George's elder brother, Davidson Richard, was high sheriff of Northumberland in 1788.
-Grieve, on coming of age, had to go to law with the corporation to take up his freedom, their plea being that his father, who had died in 1765 at the age of eighty-four, had been temporarily disfranchised at the time of George's birth.
+His father Richard was the under-sheriff of Northumberland.
+George's grandfather, Ralph, a merchant, had been prominent at Alnwick in political contests, and George's elder brother, Davidson Richard, was high sheriff of Northumberland in 1788.
+Grieve, on coming of age, had to go to law with the town corporation to take up his freedom, their plea being that his father, who had died in 1765 at the age of eighty-four, had been temporarily disfranchised at the time of George's birth.